Published: 28 July 2018

 White says the neo liberal agenda ultimately stops at nothing to achieve its goals.

-“Well, I’m being very subjective with crime,” says White.
+“Well, I’m being very subjective with crime,” says Wight.
 “I think Iraq was.
 Most people around the world consider it to have been a crime, given the events that led up to that, the faulty intelligence and so forth.
 In terms of my ideological prism, these are crimes.
 These crimes committed by rich countries against poor countries for no other reason than wealth for rich, for material gain and to cement this ideology of domination.
 Imperialism.
 It’s imperialism in red, in tooth and claw.
 Of course there’s a massive amount of embroidery that goes to try and mystify the process.
 Democracy and human rights and all these humanitarian intervention and right to protect but it’s imperialism.
 It was imperialism in the 19th century and it’s imperialism in the 21st century.”

 Let’s have a look at what you’ve been tweeting about in this week’s Renegade Inc index.
 First up from James Rogers: